ecrosswh/ecrosswh/README.md

 I'm considering using this as a glorified pastebin, we'll see how it goes.
+The idea isn't to transpose every bookmark and scrap, but a repository of findings that have the potential to be useful to others, or the kinds of things I've already had to seek out more than once.